What's the difference ?

 At the time of writing we could find no evidence of undergraduate or postgraduate degree courses in permaculture in Australia following the demise of the post graduate Permaculture Course at QC University.

-Please advise us if you know of one at any point.
+Please advise us if you know of any other Higher Education courses. .

 Career and Employment Opportunities